Variational Benchmarks for Quantum Many-Body Problems: Benchmarking variational algorithms

 Apart from the mean energy, for most variational methods, we also have a controllable estimate of the energy variance $\Var E = \ev*{\hat{H}^2} - \ev*{\hat{H}}^2$.
 It has the important property that it exactly vanishes if computed on the exact ground state.
 Therefore, $\Var E$ can be used to infer some information about the distance of the variational energy $E$ from the exact, and a priori unknown, ground-state energy $E_0$.
 After early empirical observations~\cite{kwon1993}, it has been shown that $\Var E$ scales linearly with the deviation $E - E_0$~\cite{imada2000,kashima2001,sorella2001}, so it can be used as a measure of the accuracy of the variational state.

 We can use $E$ and $\Var E$ to create a dimensionless, intensive combination:

 where $N$ is the number of degrees of freedom, which is the number of spins for spin models, and the number of particles for fermionic models.
-The constant $E_\infty$ serves as a zero point of the energy, compensating for any global shift of the energy in the definition of the Hamiltonian.
-The V-score is dimensionless in energy units and system size for the variational states we consider and is also invariant under energy shifts by construction.
-A detailed discussion of the definition of the V-score is presented in the Supplementary Materials.
+The constant $E_\infty$ serves as a zero point of the energy, compensating for any global energy shift in the Hamiltonian definition.
+The V-score is dimensionless in energy units and system size for the variational states that we consider and is also invariant under energy shifts by construction.
+The procedure to benchmark the V-score is sketched in Fig.~\ref{fig:sketch}, and a detailed discussion of the definition of the V-score is presented in the supplementary materials~\cite{smvscore}.

 To further justify the definition of the V-score, in Fig.~\ref{fig:v-score-rel-err}, we present a comparison of this quantity against the energy relative error $(E - E_0) / (E_\infty - E_0)$ for a wide range of Hamiltonians and variational methods, where the ground-state energy $E_0$ is obtained by ED or numerically exact QMC.
-Despite the great diversity of Hamiltonians and variational methods considered, the V-score is a remarkably consistent and reliable estimator for the order of magnitude of the energy relative error, as shown by the linear fit in Fig.~\ref{fig:v-score-rel-err}.
+Despite the great diversity of Hamiltonians and variational methods considered, the V-score is a notably consistent and reliable estimator for the order of magnitude of the energy relative error, as shown by the linear fit in Fig.~\ref{fig:v-score-rel-err}.
 In the inset of Fig.~\ref{fig:v-score-rel-err}, we show that the same linear fit also well describes classically simulated PQCs, optimized with the variational quantum eigensolver (VQE) algorithm.
 These results validate the V-score as an absolute performance metric for both classical and quantum variational algorithms, at least for the Hamiltonians and the techniques we consider in the paper.

-\subsection{Identifying hard problems}
+\section{Identifying hard problems}